Webinar software: a comparison of the best webinar platforms

 All webinar software in comparison

-To make your decision a little easier, we’ve prepared the table below to provide an overview of the top six webinar providers.
+To make your decision a little easier, we’ve prepared the table below to provide an overview of the top webinar platforms.

 App available Price per month Number of participants Live function Payment system possible Special features